Requiem for the Angara-3 variant

 During his visit to GKNPTs Khrunichev on April 1, 2019, Rogozin, (now in capacity of Head of Roskosmos), finally admitted that plans to build Angara-3 had been shelved because its payload capabilities overlapped with those of the Soyuz-5 rocket, which was officially in development since 2017.
 Ironically, at this stage, the Angara-3 is still much closer to reality than Soyuz-5, which just appeared on the drawing board and has no production line to really speak off.
 At the same time, after years of growing pains, the Angara family slowly approaches actual serial production and has at least one launch facility waiting for it.

 Therefore, the Angara-3 variant should not be completely written off for the dead, remembering previous zigzags in the Russia's tumultuous launch vehicle strategy.
 Indeed, in the official interview in February 2021, Head of GKNPTs Khrunichev Aleksei Varochko claimed that the Angara-3 variant would be used in the future.
+That prediction acquired a new meaning, when the Soyuz-5 project appeared to hit a snag in 2023, due to a move by Kazakhstan blocking the construction of the pad for the project in Baikonur.

 Technical specifications of the Angara-3 rocket: